ArcticTechnology/PythonStarterPackage/doc/PythonStarterPackage_Tutorial.md

 BE CAREFUL not to miscopy the above command, as if you delete something you didn't intend you will not be able to retrieve it.

 ### Upload to PyPi
 In order to upload to PyPi make sure to set up your PyPi account first.
-See "PyPi Setup Guide.md" in ```doc/``` for more details.
+See [PyPi Setup Guide.md](https://github.com/ArcticTechnology/PythonStarterPackage/blob/main/doc/PyPi_Setup_Guide.md) in ```doc/``` for more details.
 You will also need to have ```twine``` installed and upgraded.
 Once you have all of this setup do the following:

 1. Upload using ```twine```.
 ```